- Search The Registry

 *On this date in 1968, the first Miss Black America Pageant was held.

-The first Black woman who became Miss America was asked how she felt being Miss America, and being Black.
+The first Black woman who became Miss America was asked how she felt being Miss America and being Black.
 She responded: “Black is the least that I am" The opinion of the MBA organization is that Black is the most beautiful entity any human being with dark skin can be in America.
-This, because all humans are a total of their experiences, and being Black is the most profound experience a Black human being encounters in America.
+This is because all humans are a total of their experiences, and being Black is the most profound experience a Black human being encounters in America.

-The MBA Pageant was created more also as a protest against the negative self images that Black people imposed upon themselves and against the powers which imposed those images.
-These negative attitudes still remain established in America.
+The MBA Pageant was also created to protest against the negative self-images that black people imposed upon themselves and against the powers which imposed those images.
+These negative attitudes remain established in America.